Battle of Rovereto

 In the Battle of Rovereto (also Battle of Roveredo) on 4 September 1796 a French army commanded by Napoleon Bonaparte defeated an Austrian corps led by Paul Davidovich during the War of the First Coalition, part of the French Revolutionary Wars.
 The battle was fought near the town of Rovereto, in the upper Adige River valley in northern Italy.

 The action was fought during the second relief of the siege of Mantua.
 The Austrians left Davidovich's corps in the upper Adige valley while transferring two divisions to Bassano del Grappa by marching east, then south down the Brenta River valley.
-The Austrian army commander Dagobert von Würmser planned to march south-west from Bassano to Mantua, completing the clockwise manoeuvre.
+The Austrian army commander Dagobert von Wurmser planned to march south-west from Bassano to Mantua, completing the clockwise manoeuvre.
 Meanwhile, Davidovich would threaten a descent from the north to distract the French.

 Bonaparte's next move did not conform to the Austrians' expectations.
 The French commander advanced north with three divisions, a force that greatly outnumbered Davidovich.
 The French steadily pressed back the Austrian defenders all day and routed them in the afternoon.
 Davidovich retreated well to the north.
-This success allowed Bonaparte to follow Würmser down the Brenta valley to Bassano and, ultimately, trap him inside the walls of Mantua.
+This success allowed Bonaparte to follow Wurmser down the Brenta valley to Bassano and, ultimately, trap him inside the walls of Mantua.

 Background

 Plans

-After being defeated in the Battle of Castiglione on 5 August, the Austrian army under Feldmarschall Würmser retreated north to Trento.
+After being defeated in the Battle of Castiglione on 5 August, the Austrian army under Feldmarschall Wurmser retreated north to Trento.
 Meanwhile, the French army resumed the siege of Mantua.
 Pre-dawn attacks on 24 August led by General of Division Jean-Joseph Sahuguet and General of Brigade Claude Dallemagne pressed the Austrian garrison back into the fortress.